14532 Private John Edward Mayling, 10th Battalion Bedfordshire Regiment, later 35557 Northamptonshire Regiment and 85525 Labour Corps

-Thus John served for a full 4½ years between September 1914 and March 1919.
+Thus, John served for a full 4½ years between September 1914 and March 1919.
 For his War Service, he was awarded the British War Medal and the Allied Victory Medal.
 On demobilisation he was assigned to Class Z Reserve and returned to his family home, 24 Ringshall, where he lived for the rest of his life.
 On his return, he worked initially as a Farm Labourer at Home Farm, Little Gaddesden.

 Men who have answered their Country’s call in defence of a “Scrap of Paper”